SimonDaraf/L3-1DV610-APP/reflection.md

 }
 ```

-Here the user has selected a bet value, instead of returning a boolean to indicate whether this was successful we throw an error, which is the catched:
+Here the user has selected a bet value, instead of returning a boolean to indicate whether this was successful we throw an error, which is then catched:

 `gameController.js`
 ```js